-Tufts Veterinary School (and Comparative Oncology).
+- Tufts Veterinary School (and Comparative Oncology).
 Researchers and clinician scientists at the Tufts Cummings School of Veterinary Medicine provides the exceptional opportunity to study companion animals with spontaneous tumors and to advance knowledge of cancer biology and the development of novel cancer treatments.

 - The Graduate School of Biomedical Sciences was established in 1980 in cooperation with the faculties of the TUSM, Dental Medicine, and Veterinary Medicine, and the Graduate School of Arts and Sciences, and is located adjacent to Tufts MC on the downtown Tufts Health Sciences Campus.
-The mission of the Sackler School is to graduate rigorously trained investigators in the biomedical sciences, placing special emphasis on research spanning basic, clinical and translational disciplines.
+The mission of the Graduate Medical School is to graduate rigorously trained investigators in the biomedical sciences, placing special emphasis on research spanning basic, clinical and translational disciplines.

 - The Gerald J. and Dorothy R. Friedman School of Nutrition Science and Policy at Tufts University was established in 1981 with the mission of bringing together biomedical, social, political, and behavioral scientists to conduct research, educational, and community–service programs to improve the nutritional health and well–being of populations throughout the world.
 It is the only graduate school of Nutrition in the United States.